The Color Purple: Plot

-Mister's son Harpo falls in love with an assertive girl named Sofia, gets her pregnant and marries her.
-Soon they have six children.
-Celie is impressed by Sofia's self-esteem and asks Harpo to treat her well, but Mister chides him for what he considers weakness.
+Mister's son Harpo marries an assertive girl named Sofia.
+Celie is impressed by Sofia's self-esteem, but Mister chides Harpo for what he considers weakness in his treatment of Sofia.
 In a moment of envy, Celie tells Harpo to beat Sofia.
-Sofia fights back and confronts Celie, who apologizes and confides about Mister's abuse.
+Sofia fights back and confronts Celie, who apologizes and confides in her about Mister's abuse.

-Mister takes in Shug Avery, a jazz and blues singer and Mister's long-time mistress, during an illness.
-Celie, who has been fascinated by photos of Shug that she found in Mister's belongings, is thrilled to have her there.
-Mister's father expresses disapproval of the arrangement, reminding Mister that Shug has three out-of-wedlock children, though Mister implies to him that he is those children's father, upon which Mister's father leaves in disgust.
-While Shug is initially rude to Celie, who has taken charge of nursing her, the two become friends, and Celie soon finds herself infatuated with Shug.
+Shug Avery, a jazz and blues singer and Mister's long-time mistress, moves in.
+Celie takes care of Shug, who is ill.
+While Shug is initially rude to Celie, the two become friends and Celie becomes infatuated with Shug.
 Frustrated by Harpo's domineering behavior, Sofia moves out, taking her children with her.
 Several months later, Harpo opens a juke joint where a fully recovered Shug performs nightly.
-Shug decides to stay when she learns that Mister beats Celie when she is away.
-Shug and Celie grow closer.
+Shug begins an affair with Mister.
+Shug learns that Mister beats Celie, and vows to stay at the house until she is convinced he will stop.
+Shug and Celie grow closer, and Celie tells Shug that she's never had an orgasm.
+Shug convinces Celie to look at her vulva in a mirror and teaches her about her clitoris.

-Sofia returns for a visit and promptly gets into a fight with Harpo's new girlfriend, Squeak, knocking Squeak's teeth out.
-She begins seeing a prizefighter, and while they are in town one day she has verbal spat with the mayor's wife, Miss Millie.
-The mayor and Sofia exchange blows, whereupon the police beat Sofia severely, leaving her disfigured and debilitated.
-She is subsequently sentenced to 12 years in prison.
-Squeak tries to blackmail her uncle, the sheriff, into releasing Sofia, but he refuses and rapes Squeak.
-Squeak cares for Sofia's children while she is incarcerated, and the two women develop a friendship.
-Sofia is eventually released and begins working for Miss Millie, which she detests.
+Sofia returns for a visit and gets into a fight with Harpo's new girlfriend, Squeak (Mary Agnes).
+She has a verbal spat with the mayor's wife, Miss Millie, and after the mayor slaps her, she hits him back.
+She is beaten by the police and sentenced to 12 years in prison.
+Squeak tricks the warden, her white uncle, into releasing Sofia from prison and having her work as Miss Millie's maid.
+The plan works, but the warden rapes Squeak.
+Sofia is released from prison and forced to work for Miss Millie, which she detests.
+Squeak cares for Sofia's children, and the two women become friends.

-Despite being newly married to a man called Grady, Shug instigates a sexual relationship with Celie on her next visit.
-One night Shug asks Celie about her sister, and Shug helps Celie recover letters from Nettie that Mister has been hiding from her for decades.
-The letters indicate that Nettie befriended a missionary couple, Samuel and Corrine, the well-dressed woman Celie saw in the store.
-Nettie eventually accompanied them to Africa to do missionary work, Samuel and Corrine having unwittingly adopted both Adam and Olivia.
-Corrine, noticing her adopted children resemble Nettie, wonders if Samuel fathered the children with Nettie.
-Increasingly suspicious, Corrine tries to limit Nettie's role in her family.